 "Am I really going to stay with you?"

 "Yes.
 As I was saying—"

 Vader simply stared at him in silence, and Luke looked away, intimidated.
 Maybe he shouldn't have interrupted him like that.
 But he just had so many questions ... his imagination was stirring up all kinds of amazing places where someone like Vader might live.
 Maybe on a massive starship.
 Living in space would be awesome!

 "Where do you live?"
 Luke asked, risking a glance back up.

 "In exchange.
 I had to help Senator Lerrod with his political something ... uh ...
-I had to appear with him when the media were around in exchange for staying there.
+I was supposed to appear with him when he did a speech.
 What do you want me to do for you?"